Herberton Uniting Church

-Herberton Uniting Church is a heritage-listed church at 2-4 Lillian Street, Herberton, Tablelands Region, Queensland, Australia.
+Herberton Uniting Church was a heritage-listed Uniting church at 2–4 Lillian Street, Herberton, Tablelands Region, Queensland, Australia.
 It was built in 1891 by R Petersens.
-It is also known as Herberton Presbyterian Church.
+It was also known as Herberton Presbyterian Church.
 It was added to the Queensland Heritage Register on 27 August 1999.

 The building was burnt down in a fire on 25 November 2022.
 Police have said they are looking into the cause.
+Prior to its destruction, the Uniting church was also used for Australian Christian Churches' services.

 History

 The Herberton Uniting Church was constructed in 1891 as the Herberton Presbyterian Church.
 In 1977 following the creation of the Uniting Church in Australia, the Herberton church became known as the Herberton Uniting Church.

 Both the Methodist and Presbyterian Churches on the Tablelands were formed from Herberton.
 With the discovery of tin in Herberton, a community flourished and religious groups commenced regular meetings.
 The late 1880s and early 1890s were a boom time for Herberton with the establishment of the Great Northern Mining Company.
 From Herberton both the Methodist and Presbyterian churches expanded across the Tablelands, with the Presbyterian church being designated a sanction charge in 1891.